POST /api/inject/v1

 Template Substitution

-The injection API embeds the Mini Jinja templating engine.
-The full supported syntax is documented here.
+The injection API embeds the Mini Jinja templating engine, with some supplemental extensions.
+The syntax and extensions are documented here.

 For each recipient, the set of variables pre-defined in the template are: